hyperledger/iroha/README.md

 The details of the `Health` endpoint can be found in the [API Reference > Torii Endpoints](https://hyperledger.github.io/iroha-2-docs/api/torii-endpoints#health).

-Iroha can produce both JSON-formatted as well as `prometheus`-readable metrics at the `status` and `metrics` endpoints respectively.
+Iroha can produce both JSON-formatted and `prometheus`-readable metrics at the `status` and `metrics` endpoints respectively.

 The [`prometheus`](https://prometheus.io/docs/introduction/overview/) monitoring system is the de-factor standard for monitoring long-running services such as an Iroha peer.
 In order to get started, [install `prometheus`](https://prometheus.io/docs/introduction/first_steps/) and use `configs/prometheus.template.yml` for configuration.